 The majority of this increase is in children placed in semi-independent living accommodation, up 22% from 5,490 to 6,680; children living independently increased by 14% from 2,010 to 2,300.

 Locality of placements

 Local authorities have a general duty to provide accommodation that is within the local authorities' area, that meets the needs of the child and allows the child to live near their home.

-However, the majority of CLA were still placed within 20 miles of home - 72% - and 21% were not placed within 20 miles of home.
-Information for the remaining 7% was not known or not recorded - this could be because the home address was not known, the child was UASC, or for reasons of confidentiality (for example children placed for adoption).
+The majority of CLA were still placed within 20 miles of home, 70%, however this has decreased from 73% in 2021.
+21% were placed over 20 miles from home.
+Information for the remaining 9% was not known or not recorded - in most cases this will be because the child was UASC, but it could also be because the home address was not known or for reasons of confidentiality.

-As might be expected, location of placement varies by type of placement - children placed for adoption are the most likely to be placed over 20 miles from home and children placed with parents or in a foster placements are most likely to be placed 20 miles or less from home.
+As might be expected, location of placement varies by type of placement - children placed for adoption are the most likely to be placed over 20 miles from home (51%).
+Children placed with parents (92%) or in a foster placements (76%) are most likely to be placed 20 miles or less from home.